Get

 Breeding

 As we mentioned, breeding should never happen intentionally with an inexperienced owner.
-If you are a licensed breeder, you should follow all the necessary steps to ensure successful litters.
+If you are a licensed breeder, you should follow all the necessary steps to ensure healthy litters.
 Otherwise, you should always spay or neuter your cat before the age of sexual maturity.
 Your vet can let you know the best time to do this and answer any other questions you may have.

 Which Breed Is Right for You?